mitander/drifter/README.md

 [![LICENSE](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)

-Drifter is an open-source, extensible fuzzing framework written in Rust.
-It's designed for high performance and reliability, with an initial focus on uncovering vulnerabilities in **stateful network protocol implementations**.
+**Drifter is an extensible fuzzing framework written in Rust.
+It's designed for high performance and reliability, with an initial focus on uncovering vulnerabilities in stateful network protocol implementations.**

-## Vision
+## Vision & Philosophy

-Drifter aims to:
 *   Provide a versatile foundation for fuzzing diverse targets (libraries, binaries, network protocols).
 *   Excel at modeling protocol state machines and generating contextually valid message sequences for deep bug discovery.
 *   Be a reliable, performant, and developer-friendly tool for security researchers and software developers.